bodywork-ml/bodywork-core/docs/quickstart_train_and_deploy.md

     app.run(host='0.0.0.0', port=5000)
 ```

 We recommend that you spend five minutes familiarising yourself with the full contents of [serve_model.py](https://github.com/bodywork-ml/bodywork-ml-ops-project/blob/master/stage-2-deploy-scoring-service/serve_model.py).
-When Bodywork runs the stage, it will start the server defined by `app` (note that this process has no scheduled end), that will expose the `/iris/v1/score` route that is being handled by `score()`.
+When Bodywork runs the stage, it will start the server defined by `app` and expose the `/iris/v1/score` route that is being handled by `score()` (note that this process has no scheduled end).

 The `requirements.txt` file lists the 3rd party Python packages that will be Pip-installed on the Bodywork host container, as required to run `serve_model.py`.
 In this example we have,